 - La Joliette/Euroméditerranée (2e/3e arr.): €750-950.
 The regenerated docklands.
 Modern apartments, Les Terrasses du Port mall, business district.
 Growing fast.

-France's tax system has two layers that affect your take-home pay:
+France's tax system has two layers that eat into your take-home:

-- Social contributions (charges sociales): About 22-25% of gross for employees.
-This covers health insurance (Sécurité sociale), pension, unemployment insurance, and CSG/CRDS.
-Your employer pays another ~45% on top — but that's their problem.
+- Social contributions (charges sociales): roughly 22-25% of gross for employees.
+Covers health insurance (Sécurité sociale), pension, unemployment insurance, and CSG/CRDS.
+Your employer pays another ~45% on top, which is their problem.

 | Gross Monthly | Net Monthly | After Expenses (mid-range) | Monthly Savings |